JuliaLang/JuliaC.jl/README.md

 ## JuliaC

-JuliaC is a small companion to PackageCompiler that streamlines turning a Julia entry file into a native executable, shared library, system image, or intermediate object/bitcode.
+JuliaC is a companion to PackageCompiler that streamlines turning Julia code into a native executable, shared library, system image, or intermediate object/bitcode.
 It provides:

-- A minimal CLI app (`juliac`) suitable for `Pkg` apps
+- A CLI app `juliac`
 - A simple library API with explicit "compile → link → bundle" steps
 - Optional bundling of `libjulia`/stdlibs and artifacts for portable distribution
-- Optional IR/metadata trimming for smaller binaries on Julia 1.12+
+- Optional trimming of IR, metadata, and unreachable code for smaller binaries on Julia 1.12+

 Built on top of `PackageCompiler.jl`.